 We asked our community about their opinion on this topic and about half of the people felt that safety was more important than effective treatments to restore function.
 We also asked their opinions on whether we needed to know everything about a treatment as long as the effectiveness outweighs the safety.
 About half the people agreed and half disagreed.
 The responses to these two questions show the diversity of our community.
-We have people very concerned about safety and we have people very interested in efficacy, and every point in between.
+We have people very concerned about people very concerned about safety and we have people very interested in efficacy, and every point in between.
 Rabchevsky and French highlighted this point with examples of the histories of clinical Schwann cell transplantations and Brain Computer Interfaces.
 These served as examples of extensive animal research before moving to humans versus assuring safety and moving quickly to humans.
 Overall, this highlights the various levels of acceptable risk among people living with SCI.

-We do not need to understand everything about a treatment as long as the effectiveness outweighs the safety Strongly agree Agree Undecided Disagree Strongly disagree translation to the private industry sector.
+They concluded their section talking about financial investment in translation for SCI.
+The current paradox is that discoveries based on public investment in research lead to false hope by punting translation to the private industry sector.
 There already exist mechanisms to help translate science into clinical practice, and some examples were provided such as the NINDS CREATE and the NSF Innovation Corp programs.
 The presenters stressed the need to have an ecosystem that will help nurture discoveries by including the SCI community, de-risk discoveries to be ready for investment, and to provide seed funding to kick-start the translation process into the marketplace.